Open Accessibility Menu

 Related Testimonials

-• Total Hip Replacement "The whole prep, surgery and post op were handled with good communication and efficiently."
-Provider: Nader A Nassif MD
+• Total Hip Replacement "Excellent surgery and pre & post op communication and care!"
+Provider: James T Caillouette MD

-• Total Hip Replacement "I am confident Dr. Nassif did an excellent job on my surgery."
-Provider: Nader A Nassif MD
+• Total Hip Replacement "Very professional, caring, and thorough" Provider: Nader A Nassif MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.